 - Be sensitive to their desire to communicate how they feel to us rather than avoiding it.

 - Do not put up barriers, which might stop their attempts to communicate

-- Let them know why we are still upset despite the our love ones have left us for a better place
+- Let them know why we are still upset although our loved ones have left us for a better place

 - Listening to their questions and the feelings that they have and acknowledge them

-- Do not tell them that they are too young to understand as we should not underestimated the maturity level of the new age children
+- Do not tell them that they are too young to understand as we should not underestimate the maturity level of the new age children

 - Offer them brief and simple answers relating to their questions.
 Make it straight forward for them to understand

 - We can’t change the fact, neither could we filter away all sad news from the media, what we can do is to present our children with the fact.
-Example, for natural disaster like earthquakes, explain to them the facts as in why it happens and due to these it has causes death and injuries.
+For example, natural disasters like earthquakes, explain to them the facts as to why it happens and due to these, it has caused death and injuries.